cookiesncream716/helloWorld2/README.md

 ### STAGE 5 - Add the ability to recognize a change in the count from an external source and update the text appropriately

-* Use observe to get the count in case it already has a value and to set the count when it is updated.
-In the plugin tester, a count will need to be added.
-It will also be where the count can be given a value.
+1. In the plugin tester, add `{countField: 'count'}`.

 ```
 ExtensionTester.Api.Ticket.create().then(function(newOne){
-  newOne.subject.count = ’12’
+  newOne.subject.count = ’12’ // Sets 12 as the initial value of count in the editor box
   ExtensionTester(HelloWorld, {countField: ‘count’}, {ticketId:newOne.subject._id, showEditor: true})
 }).done()
 ```

-* In the build method and using observe, create a variable set to the information in the editor box.
+2. In the build method, create a variable set to the information in the editor box.
 If it’s not set in the editor box, then the variable created will be undefined.

 ```
 var countProperty = optionsObservee.subject.countField
 ```

-* The this.count variable needs to be set to the count that is in the editor box, which is in the information in countProperty.
+3. The this.count variable needs to be set to the count that is in the editor box, which is in the information in countProperty and accessible using the folling line:

 ```
 this.count = ticket.subject[countProperty]
 ```

-* The greeting text and the countText need to be visible when the page is loaded if this.count is already defined.
+4. The greeting text and the countText need to be visible when the page is loaded if this.count is already defined.
 This is done using an if else statement.
 If this.count is undefined, then both texts are not visible and set this.count to 0; otherwise, call the updateText function.
-This needs to come before the EventEmitter for the button.
+This needs to come before the button event listener.

 ```
 if(this.count == undefined){